 If you insert a section and set the page orientation to landscape, with Mirror margins still selected, you get this result.
 Note that the “Inside” margin is actually at the top of both pages.

-An additional effect is that the Top and Bottom margins have become Right and Left, and the Outside margin has become Bottom.
-If your Top, Bottom, and Outside margins were all the same (1″ in the example given above), then this will not be an issue; otherwise, you will have to correct them.
-The sections below explain the other changes you will have to make to achieve the effect of mirrored Top and Bottom margins.
+An additional effect is that the Top and Bottom margins have become Right and Left, which is very convenient because it means that the top and bottom margins of the page when viewed in portrait orientation will be the same as in the rest of the document.
+The sections below explain the other changes you will have to make to achieve the effect of mirrored Top and Bottom margins (Inside and Outside of the page when viewed in portrait orientation).

 Change the margins of the landscape section